| Quote #4

 O, horrible!
 O, horrible! most horrible!

 Like Hamlet, the ghost focuses on Gertrude's sexuality as he urges Hamlet not to let "Denmark be / A couch for luxury and damned incest."
-Translation: kill Claudius so Gertrude can't sleep with him any more.
-Yet, after making a big to do about Gertrude's marriage, the ghost says something like "By the way, kid, don't let it bother you – leave your mom to heaven."
-As we soon see, this is really hard for Hamlet to do.
+Translation: kill Claudius so Gertrude can't sleep with him anymore.
+Oh, but leave her out of it.
+(Yeah, right.)

 | Quote #5

-Hamlet is vulgar when he plays the role of an "antic" (madman, clown, or grotesque).
-Here, he reveals a disturbing image of pregnancy.
-First, he says that dead dogs "breed maggots" when they're left out for the "sun" to "kiss."
-Then, he warns Polonius not to let Ophelia "walk i'the sun" (walk outdoors or, be promiscuous) because she could get pregnant ("conceive").
-Given that Hamlet has just said "dead dogs" "breed maggots" in the sun, it's obvious that Hamlet is equating Ophelia's body with "carrion" (another word for road kill).
-This suggests that women's bodies are putrid and rotten, kind of like that "rank" garden he refers to at 1.2.6 (see above).
-Hamlet is also punning on the word "sun," which alludes to the big shiny thing in the sky and also to Hamlet, the "son" of the dead king and the guy who would impregnate Ophelia with "maggots."
-Compare this passage to 3.1.9 below.
+To Hamlet, pregnancy is less the miracle of life than the miracle of death: given that Hamlet has just said "dead dogs" and "breed maggots" in the sun, it's obvious that Hamlet is equating Ophelia's body with "carrion" (another word for road kill).
+This suggests that women's bodies are putrid and rotten: they give birth to dead things.
+Gross?
+Yeah.
+But in a way, Hamlet's right: everything born dies.
+(Oh, he's also punning on the word "sun," which alludes to the big shiny thing in the sky and also to Hamlet, the "son" of the dead king and the guy who would impregnate Ophelia with "maggots.")

 | Quote #6